docsifyjs/docsify/docs/vue.md

 Vue content can mounted using a `<script>` tag in your markdown pages.

-!> Only the first `<script>` tag in a markdown file is executed.
+> [!IMPORTANT] Only the first `<script>` tag in a markdown file is executed.
 If you wish to mount multiple Vue instances using a script tag, all instances must be mounted within the first script tag in your markdown.

 ```html
 <script>